Samdevtechnology/altschool-cloud-user-permission-assignment/assignment.md

 # Alt School Africa - User Permission (Solution)

 This is a solution to the Alt school (Cloud Engineering) Assignment.
-The Assignment is aimed at helping students better understand User and Group permission in Linix.
+The Assignment is aimed at helping students better understand User and Group permission in Linux.

 ## Table of contents